Cray-HPE/docs-csm/operations/utility_storage/Ceph_Orchestrator_Usage.md

 # Ceph Orchestrator Usage

 The Ceph orchestrator provides a centralized interface for the management of the Ceph cluster.
-It orchestrates ceph-mgr modules that interface with external orchestration services.
+It orchestrates `ceph-mgr` modules that interface with external orchestration services.

 Refer to the external [Ceph documentation](https://docs.ceph.com/en/latest/mgr/orchestrator/) for more information.

 The orchestrator manages Ceph clusters with the following capabilities:

 * Single command upgrades (assuming all images are in place)
-* Reduces the need to be on the physical server to address a large number of ceph service restarts or configuration changes
+* Reduces the need to be on the physical server to address a large number of Ceph service restarts or configuration changes
-* Better integration with the Ceph Dashboard (coming soon)
 * Ability to write custom orchestration modules

 ## Troubleshoot Ceph Orchestrator

-### Watch `cephadm` Log Messages
+### Watch `cephadm` log messages

 Watching log messages is useful when making changes with the orchestrator, such as add/remove/scale services or upgrades.